Federal Employers Liability Act (FELA)

 There are a number of jobs that carry a significantly higher risk of occupational injury or death than the typical line of employment.
 Accordingly, many of these fields have special laws governing the rights and benefits available to workers injured in the course of executing job-related responsibilities.
 One such law, the Federal Employers Liability Act (FELA), was passed at the beginning of the 20th century in response to the rapid escalation of deaths of and injuries to those who were working for railroad companies.

 Though it is intended to offer financial benefits to injured workers, as is typical workers’ compensation insurance, there are a number of important ways that the provisions of FELA differ from those of the Workers’ Compensation Act.
-The Raleigh workers’ compensation lawyers of Law Office of Sam Scudder, can help you to better understand the implications of your employment situation on your eligibility for benefits.
+The Morehead City workers’ compensation lawyers of Law Office of Sam Scudder, can help you to better understand the implications of your employment situation on your eligibility for benefits.
 Contact us today at (252) 222-0227.

 Elements of FELA